 ‘The Fellowship’ is a rather romantic title for the multifarious conglomerate of academics who make up the ruling body of College.
 Although there are some bone fide proper jobs performed by members of The Fellowship, a great deal of them seem to exist simply to occupy the dining halls and their only reason for being in College is that they haven’t anywhere else to go.

 Keeping an eye on the vast sums of money passing in and out of College are The Bursars.
-Traditionally, one collects the money whilst the other spends it, although Old College is now down to one Bursar and even he is currently locked in a dungeon in a French chateaux.
+Traditionally, one collects the money whilst the other spends it, although Old College is now down to one Bursar and he is suspected of being a Russian spy and serial poisoner.

 Sitting firmly and distantly beneath The Fellowship we have the College servants.
 All the really important roles are covered by this somewhat pompous term – Housekeeping, Maintenance, Catering, Gardeners and, of course, the Porters.

-Ensconced in the muted splendor of the Porters’ Lodge, the bowler-hatted jacks-of-all-trades are at the top of the humble servant pile.
-Although I am sure other departments might dispute that.
+Ensconced in the muted splendor of the Porters’ Lodge, the bowler-hatted jacks-of-all-trades are at the top of the humble servant pile, although other departments might dispute that.
 The Porters, naturally, are not the carriers of bags but the keepers of keys.
 The role is so broad and varied it is difficult to encapsulate concisely.
 Always on hand (except when they are sneaking off for a smoke), Porters act as security, deliver the post and are called upon to deal with everything from lost property to broken hearts.
 But woe betide any who upset the Porters.
 Think of Porters as butlers with attitude.